 Plunging a staggering 620 feet, Multnomah Falls is the tallest waterfall in Oregon.
 Attracting international visitors on a daily basis, this waterfall is a breathtaking sight that can be enjoyed up close and personal.
 Take a hike to the Benson Bridge (pictured above) for a better vantage of the towering falls.

 Meander past the rushing force of Multnomah Falls and feel the mist along the paved trail.
-The hike is not too taxing on the knees and well worth the effort, which makes this this one of the best family-friendly waterfall hikes near Portland.
+The hike isn’t too taxing on the knees and well worth the effort, which makes this this one of the best family-friendly waterfall hikes near Portland.

 If you’re feeling up for an adventure, I suggest continuing the hike past the Benson Bridge en route to Multnomah Falls Upper Viewpoint.
 The full hike is 2.4 miles out and back through a series of switchbacks, but it’s a great way to separate yourself from the crowds if you’re feeling overwhelmed.